hkhamvan263/hkhamvan263/README.md

 - 🔭 I’m currently working on the following projects: TBD -->

 My name is Hannah Khamvanthong, and I am a first-generation graduate with a Bachelor of Science in Computer Science degree.
 I am currently seeking employment as either a SWE, game developer, or data analyst.
-In the spring, I will attend Georgia Tech for the online Master of Science in Computer Science (OMSCS) program.
+In January 2026, I will attend Georgia Tech for the online Master of Science in Computer Science (OMSCS) degree program.

 - 🤖 Hobbies: Coding, Robotics, Gaming, Reading a Book
 - 👩🏻‍💻 Coding Languages: Python, Java, C++, Javascript, HTML/CSS, SQL, C#, Visual Basic